6 Simple Ways to Boost Employee Engagement with an Employee Hub on Microsoft Office 365

 This is common knowledge, yet employees continue to be engaged with simple, time-consuming tasks everyday – searching for documents, accessing information, completing HR forms, executing manual processes, and finding help – just to name a few.
 They lack an easy-to-use Employee Hub that provides the tools they need in one place which makes their work life simpler, more productive, and more engaged.

-Here are 6 simple ways you can boost employee engagement with an Employee Hub on Office 365 (now renamed Microsoft 365):
+Here are 6 simple intranet engagement ideas for an Employee Hub on Office 365 (now renamed Microsoft 365):

 1. Keep It Simple

 Every digital workplace solution, whether it is out-of-the-box SharePoint/Microsoft Office 365 or a turnkey solution on these platforms, has customizable features.
-And the beauty of these solutions is that they can be tweaked and configured in many different ways.
+And the beauty of these solutions is that they can be tweaked and configured in many different ways for engaging employees.
 This however can be an advantage or a disadvantage.
 Sometimes organizations go too far with the customizations making the solution complicated and difficult to navigate, defeating the very purpose for which it was built.

 An employee hub that is simple in its design, easy to get around, and which offers basic features can go a long way in boosting employee engagement than one which is packed with advanced capabilities, tools and complex navigation.